philipdongfei/MyAlgs4/Chapter14_Code/Exercises/Exercises1-4.md

 1.4.29 *Steque with two stacks*.
 Implement a steque with two stacks so that each steque operation (see EXERCISE 1.3.32) takes a constant amortized number of stack operations.

+1.4.30 *Deque with a stack and a steque*.
+Implement a deque with a stack and a steque (see EXERCISE 1.3.32) so that each deque operation takes a constant amortized number of stack and steque operations.

+1.4.31 *Deque with three stacks*.
+Implement a deque with three stacks so that each deque operation takes a constant amortized number of stack operations.

+1.4.32 *Amortized analysis*.
+Prove that, starting from an empty stack, the number of array accesses used by any sequence of M operations in the resizing array implementation of Stack is proportional to M.

+1.4.33 *Memory requirements on a 32-bit machine.* Give the memory requirements for Integer, Date, Counter, int[], double[], double[][], String, Node, and Stack (linked-list representation) for a 32-bit machine.
+Assume that references are 4 bytes, object overhead is 8 bytes, and padding is to a multiple of 4 bytes.

+1.4.34 *Hot or cold*.
+Your goal is to guess a secret integer between 1 and N. You repeatedly guess integers between 1 and N. After each guess you learn if your guess equals the secret integer (and the game stops).
+Otherwise, you learn if the guess is hotter (closer to) or colder (farther from) the secret number than your previous guess.
+Design an algorithm that finds the secret number in at most ~2lgN guesses.
+Then design an algorithm that finds the secret number in at most ~1lgN guesses.

+*Hint*: use binary search for the first part.
+For the second part, first design an algorithm that solves the problem in ~ 1 lg N guesses assuming you are permitted to guess integers in the range -N to 2N.

+*Answer*: We still need to prove that our guess will always fall in between [-N,2N].
+By recurrence, suppose that c (our previous guess) is in [a-(a+b), b+(a+b)] = [-b, a+2b] Then d = a+b-c <= a+b-(-b) <= (a+2b) and d = a+b-c >= a+b-(a+2b) >= -b
+Initial case: a = 1, b = N, c = 1, c is indeed in [-b, a+2*b]

+1.4.35 *Time costs for pushdown stacks*.
+Justify the entries in the table below, which shows typical time costs for various pushdown stack implementations, using a cost model that counts both *data references* (references to data pushed onto the stack, either an array reference or a reference to an object's instance variable) and *object created*.

+data structure         item type      data references    objects created linked list             int                 2N               N
+                        Integer             3N              2N
+resizing array          int                 ~5N             lgN
+                        Integer             ~5N             ~N

+1.4.36 *Space usage for pushdown stacks.
+Justify the entries in the table below, which show typical space usage for various pushdown stack implementations.
+Use a static nested class for linked-list nodes to avoid the non-static nested class overhead.

+data structure         item type        space usage for N int values(bytes) linked list             int                 ~32N
+                        Integer             ~56N
+resizing array          int             between ~4N and ~16N
+                        Integer         between ~32N and ~56N

+1.4.37 *Autoboxing performance penalty*.
+Run experiments to determine the performance penalty on your machine for using autoboxing and auto-unboxing.
+Develop an implementation **FixedCapacityStackOfInts** and use a client such as **DoublingRatio** to compare its performance with the generic **FixedCapacityStack<Integer>**, for a large number of push() and pop() operation.